 For most homeowners, kitchen remodeling is the culmination of years of dreaming.
-Conventional wisdom suggests that 10-percent of the project budget should be reserved for new appliances.
+Conventional wisdom suggests that 10% of the project budget should be reserved for new appliances.
 Prices vary depending on the quality and style of the models chosen.
-Gaining a better understanding of the cost of kitchen appliances helps homeowners determine what they can afford.
+Gaining a better understanding of the cost of kitchen appliances helps homeowners determine what you can afford.

 Select Your Kitchen Appliances Project

 Getting the right refrigerator is a major component of a successful remodel.
 Generally, a top-mounted freezer model is the least expensive, costing between $350 and $600.
 Bottom-mounted freezer refrigerators may cost about $800 to $1,200.
 Increasingly, homeowners are choosing side-by-side models because of their larger capacity and the ease of accessing both the fridge and freezer.
 Expect to pay at least $700 for a base model and in excess of $2,100 for top-of-the-line styles.

 The range is the workhorse of most kitchens, but some homeowners are now choosing separate cooktops and ovens.
 A kitchen remodel allows the homeowner to choose which configuration works for them.
 Basic ranges can cost as little as $350, but they come with few frills.
 Superior stainless steel models that feature nice extras like convection cooking can cost as much as $2,000 or more.
 The first consideration is whether to buy a gas or electric model.
 After that, considerations like the burner style and capacity usually come into play.
 Of course, there are other possibilities.